Shippable/docs/sources/platform/tutorial/workflow/crud-resource.md

 When you use this resource in a job, Shippable will automatically attempt to fill in your placeholder with a value from the environment.
 These environment values can be set and controlled using a [params resource](/platform/workflow/resource/params/#resource-templating).
 This allows you to reuse the same resource across multiple environments with attributes specific to each environment.
 The params resource is not required.
 By default, Shippable adds [environment variables](/platform/workflow/job/runsh/#default-environment-variables) based on the current job and its inputs.
 As long as you know the name of the environment variable, you can use it in your templating.

-**Note**: The variable must be present in the environment before the templated resource is processed.
-If the variable is not present, the placeholder will be replaced with emptiness.
+The pool of available variables is based on the job and any resources included as `IN` steps before the templated resource.
+If the variable is not present in the environment when the templated resouce is processed, the placeholder will be replaced with emptiness.

+**Note**:  Templating a `params` resource is not supported.
+Any placeholders in a `params` resource will not be replaced.

 <a name="deleting"></a>
 ## Deleting Resources